-9-8 Oracle interMedia User's Guide

 '''

--- This performs a SELECT FOR UPDATE from table audtable for ID=1,

--- imports the audio file chimes.wav from the AUDDIR directory

--- as a BFILE on a local file system (srcType=FILE), sets the properties,
+--import_aud.sql

+DECLARE

+obj ORDAUDIO;

+ctx RAW(64) := NULL;

+BEGIN

--- updates the row in table audtable for ID=1, then commits the transaction.
+-- selects the audio column for update

-SELECT audio INTO obj FROM audtable WHERE id = 1 FOR UPDATE;
+SELECT audio INTO obj FROM audio_table WHERE id = 1 FOR UPDATE;

-obj.setSource('FILE','AUDDIR','chimes.wav');
+--import audio clip aud1.wav from mediadir

+obj.setSource('FILE','MEDIADIR','aud1.wav');

 obj.import(ctx);

+--set properties

 obj.setProperties(ctx);

+--update table with audio object

-UPDATE audtable SET audio = obj WHERE id = 1;
+UPDATE audio_table SET audio = obj WHERE id = 1;

 COMMIT;

-END;

-/
+END:

 '''

-Script 4: Copy the BLOB Data to the ORDAudio Object
+9.1.2.5 Copy the BLOB Data to the ORDAudio Object

-This script copies the BLOB audio data in the sound column of the soundtable table for a row (ID=1) to the ORDAudio object column of the audtable table for a row (ID=3).
-The script uses a SQL UPDATE statement to set the contents of T.audio.source.localData in the audtable table to be the same as the contents of the sound column of the soundtable table, which performs the copy operation.
-The script then sets the properties and updates the time stamp for the new BLOB stored in the ORDAudio object.
+The copy_audblob.sql script copies the audio data in the sound column of the soundtable table into the ORDAudio object column of the audio_table table for a row with id=2.
+The script uses a SQL UPDATE statement to copy the BLOB data from the soundtable table into the T.audio.source.localData attribute in the audio_table table, which performs the copy operation.
+It also sets the properties and updates the time stamp for the new BLOB stored in the ORDAudio object.
+This script is shown in Example 9-7.